The lawyers advancing aren't better than you.

 -

 Your description of your niche isn’t setting you apart.
-People can’t refer to you, not because your work isn’t good, but because they can’t say in one sentence why you specifically are the person for the job.
+People can’t refer to you because they can’t say in one sentence why you specifically are the person for the job.

 -

-You are networking in rooms that are easy to gain entry to but either decisionmakers are not there, or they intimidate you so you don’t approach.
+You network in rooms that are easy to gain entry into, but either the decision-makers are not there, or you hesitate and don’t approach.

 -